Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

     * `- ./config/proxy/ssl-certs:/certs:ro`
       * Additionally you'll need to add your SSL certs (.cert, .pem, .key) files to `./config/proxy/ssl-certs`

-  * Based on the choice of SSL type made above, you'll need to refer to to the `./config/proxy/traefik.staging.toml` file for further configuration instructions.
+  * Based on the choice of SSL type made above, you'll need to refer to to the `./config/proxy/traefik.production.toml` file for further configuration instructions.

-### Step 4A: On Local - (Optional) changes for docker-compose.staging.yml
+### Step 4A: On Local - (Optional) changes for docker-compose.production.yml

-This section is for optional changes for the `docker-compose.staging.yml`, end-users do not have feel like they have to make any choices here and can continue to **Step 4** as needed.
+This section is for optional changes for the `docker-compose.production.yml`, end-users do not have feel like they have to make any choices here and can continue to **Step 4** as needed.

 The options include PHP settings, Java Memory Allocation, MySQL configuration and use of the [TICK Stack](../optional-components/tickstack.md)

 * _(Optional)_ - You can change PHP settings such as file upload limits and memory usage by uncommenting
   * In the `apache` services section, this line:
-    * `- ./config/apache/php_ini/php.staging.ini:/etc/php/7.1/apache2/php.ini`
+    * `- ./config/apache/php_ini/php.production.ini:/etc/php/7.1/apache2/php.ini`
-  * You'll then need to make edits in the `./config/apache/php_ini/php.staging.ini` file.
+  * You'll then need to make edits in the `./config/apache/php_ini/php.production.ini` file.

 * _(Optional)_ - This line is already uncommented by default in ISLE but we're calling it out here that you can changes to the suggested levels or values within the `./config/mysql/ISLE.cnf` file if needed.
 When setting up for the first time, it is best practice to leave these settings in place.
 Over time, you can experiment with further tuning and experimentation based on your project or system needs.

 * _(Optional)_ - You can change the suggested `JAVA_MAX_MEM` & `JAVA_MIN_MEM` levels but do not exceed more than 50% of your system memory.
-When setting up for the first time, it is best practice to leave these settings in place as they are configured for a `Staging` ISLE Host Server using 16 GB of RAM.
+When setting up for the first time, it is best practice to leave these settings in place as they are configured for a `Production` ISLE Host Server using 16 GB of RAM.
 Over time, you can experiment with further tuning and experimentation based on your project or system needs.

 * _(Optional)_ - You can opt to uncomment the TICK stack settings for monitoring but you'll need to follow the [TICK Stack](../optional-components/tickstack.md) instructions prior to committing changes to your ISLE git repository.
-  * All TICK related code can be found at the end of all ISLE services within the `docker-compose.staging.yml` file.
+  * All TICK related code can be found at the end of all ISLE services within the `docker-compose.production.yml` file.
   **Example**
   ```bash
     ## _(Optional)_: Uncomment lines below to run ISLE with the TICK monitoring system